mlanza/seqkit/README.md

 These can be issued directly in [OpenCode](https://opencode.ai) — by you or the agent.
 Being command line, these can be used by any agentic runtime (Claude, Gemini, etc.) with [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use).

-All `notes` commands receive the primary operand directly or via stdin.
-This is useful for composing compound commands.
-The tools were designed to mind the Unix philosophy and support composition.

 ## Getting Started

 Have `pwsh` and `deno` and `node` installed.
 These runtimes were targeted over `zsh` and `bash` to accommodate everyone, whether on Mac, Linux or Windows.